terales/blackbird-docs/src/content/docs/apps/Contentful.mdx

 In the action you are able to select exactly which type of linked entry you want to include in the exported HTML file.
 If you f.e. select 'Hyperlinks' and 'Inline embedded entries', we will recursively search through all 'Rich text' fields and fetch all the content of these embedded entries.
 For these embedded entries, we do the same thing and also get all hyperlinks and embedded inline entries, and so on.

+> Note: you can also specify if you want to ignore the localization aspect of reference fields.
+If this optional input is true, and the 'Include referenced entries' is true, then all referenced entries will be included regardless of localization setting.

+Finally, you can specify a list of Field IDs which will always be ignored and not added to the produced HTML file.

 ### Assets

 - **Get asset** returns title, description and a file attached to the asset.